Surluson/Surluson.github.io/blog/_posts/2021-01-11-visualizing-svd.md

 $$

 Now, \\(a_j^\ast\\) is the deviation from the number of apples (of species *j*) he used before, and \\(q_i^\ast\\) is the deviation of the quality of pie (from recipe *i*) from before.
+This allows us to monitor the changes in his current recipes rather than looking at the absolute number of apples in the recipes.

 We can get all the information we need using the matrix **T** by utilizing the strength of the SVD.
 Lets imagine that the change in the amount of apples is a unit circle in a 2-D plane.